THE OLD STEAM HOUSE

 An article in the Evening Argus netted the 1911 operating instructions missing from Amberley Museum, when a member of the public realised what he'd bought at a boot fair.
 Where the Royals are not in a position to become directly involved in run of the mill cases such as this, English Heritage did what they could to persuade Wealden Council to re-examine the case.

 It seems incredible that despite the efforts of English Heritage and the above Archaeologists, to direct Wealden District Council to carry out their statutory function to "protect the historic built environment," the Old Steam House generating building remains (as we write) without a reasonable or beneficial use as the incentive to restoration - although there is a general mood swing and some encouragement lately, leading the Trust to invest in new roofing.
-Nelson Kruschandl says: "This is this kind of apathy that shames us as a nation and at what cost to the ratepayer."
+The former occupier is quoted as saying: "This is this kind of apathy that shames us as a nation and at what cost to the ratepayer."
 Let this be a lesson to us all to be vigilant when it comes to protecting our heritage.
 The only way to achieve this is to stand up and be counted - no matter how much the personal cost.

 In this case the personal cost was significant and a waste of many years of a life, which could have been better spent.
 Nelson hopes to make up time in pursuing his environmental projects and asks all those previously engaged to thwart him, to now join him in this worthwhile task.